U.S. trade panel remands Motorola Mobility case

-WASHINGTON A U.S. trade panel has decided to defer a final ruling on a complaint filed by Google unit Motorola Mobility accusing Microsoft of infringing its patents to make its popular Xbox.
+WASHINGTON A U.S. trade panel has decided to defer a final ruling on a complaint filed by Google (GOOG.O) unit Motorola Mobility accusing Microsoft (MSFT.O) of infringing its patents to make its popular Xbox.

 A judge at the U.S. International Trade Commission ruled in April that Microsoft infringed four patents owned by Motorola Mobility, now a Google unit, but did not infringe on a fifth named in the complaint.